iansealy/variant-calling-2022/suggested-reading.md

 If there are some papers you can't access then please let us know.

+Some of the suggestions below aren't references you'd want to cite in your thesis (e.g. Wikipedia articles), but they dp provide useful background.

 ## Zebrafish

 - [What are model organisms?](https://www.yourgenome.org/facts/what-are-model-organisms)